-Policy 5F: Facutly Leave of Absence While Candidate for or Serving in Public Office
+Policy 5F: Faculty Leave of Absence While Candidate for or Serving in Public Office

 The recommendations of the University Senate concerning leaves of absence for faculty members who become candidates for electives office are as follows: